isaica/chitumbatv/README.md

-# Welcome to your Lovable project Chitumba
+# Welcome to your Lovable project Chitumba Connect

 ## Project info